GeekTrainer/learn-django/Module4/Module4_Unit5.md

 {% extends "basic_layout.html" %}

 {% block sidebar %}
-  {{ block.super}}
+  {{ block.super }}
   <a href="shelter_spotlight" class="w3-bar-item w3-button">Shelter Spotlight</a>
 {% endblock %}

 {% block content %}
   <h2 style="text-align: center; margin-top: 100px;">Welcome to Adopt A Dog Today!</h2>
   <div style="width: 850px; margin: auto; text-align: center; margin-top: 50px;">
     <p>We created this site to collect and list all of the dog shelters that exist within the United States.
 By using our site you are now able to look at every dog within a shelter to find the perfect match for you.</p>
   </div>
   <div style="width: 850px; margin: auto; text-align: center; margin-top: 50px;">
     <h3>There are a total of <span style="color: red;"> {{ num_shelters }} </span> shelter(s) that have <span  style="color: red;"> {{ num_dogs }} </span> dog(s) ready for adoption.</h3>
   </div>
 {% endblock %}
 ```

 As you can see at the top of the template we have extended the **basic_layout.html** page.
 By extending this page we can keep the same formatting and modify it where needed.
 In this instance we want to add a new nav link in the `sidebar` block, and the page content within the `content` block.
 Since we did not want to override the default title from the **basic_layout** page the `title` block was not added.

 Next we need to add the second page to the website called **shelter_spotlight.html** which will also be stored in the **templates** folder.
 After creating the file input the below code under the comment `<!-- TODO - Create the shelter_spotlight.html template -->`.